-When you have a wart, it usually has a firmer callus exterior that covers it.
+When you have a plantar wart, it usually has a firmer callus exterior that covers it.
 Your appointment starts with your podiatrist removing this callus to expose the wart.
 Don’t worry – callus is dead skin, so removing the callus itself is generally painless.
 You may feel a little tenderness if your wart is painful, but this is short-lived.

 After the cryotherapy is complete, the surrounding skin may be tender for a day or so.
 A small blister may form as a result of the freezing and if this does happen, it is best not to pop it, but to cover the area with a band-aid or dressing.
-New skin quickly grows and any scab or blister will soon disappear.
+New skin will quickly grow and any scab or blister will soon disappear.

 A follow-up appointment will be booked after the cryotherapy to monitor the lesion.
 As plantar warts are caused by a virus, the lifespan of the wart depends on your immune response to the treatment clearing away the wart tissue.
 This may require further treatments with cryotherapy over a period of a few weeks to destroy all of the infected tissue.
 Compared to other treatments, most people find freezing the most effective and the least time-consuming.